 PhD courses and events

-A general programme syllabus and overall subject description, with the relevant eligibility and degree requirements as well as the aims and objectives of postgraduate studies, is detailed in the study plan.
+The study plan details a general programme syllabus and overall subject description, as well as the relevant eligibility and degree requirements, compulsory courses, and the aims and objectives of postgraduate studies.

 General Study Plan at science.lu.se